A1yum/A1yumGamingPortfolio/README.md

 <b> Ranking System That Used To Be Used </b>

 <body> Another one of my favorite acheivements was streamsniping Valkyrae in a fortnite game and I got this really cool clip out of it </body>
 <h6> WARNING!
 WARNING!
 Valkyrae may or may not say some bad words in this.
-I dont know how to bleep it out so watch at your own risk</h6>
+I dont know how to bleep it out so watch at your own risk.
+Also End At 55:40 minutes</h6>
 <iframe  src="https://www.youtube.com/embed/jaJo4Xj-uSM?si=TifQt_XagxN5dVqE&amp;start=3213">

 <h3> Team Fight Tactics</h3>